This article may contain compensated links. See our full disclosure here

 - Discover our favorite ways to learn Italian, how to say I love you in Italian and top travel words for your trip

-- Listen: there are some wonderful experiences to be had in Italy and language can enhance that human connection with people you meet along the way, learn about some of our Italian run favorites – Episode #070: Cooking pasta with Nonna, Episode #057: Tuscany’s Chianti region with Arianna Cini and Episode #017: Secrets of Rome with Erica Firpo
+- Listen: there are some wonderful experiences to be had in Italy and language can enhance that human connection with people you meet along the way, learn about some wonderful experiences that can add so much to your trip in Episode #104: Experiences to include in your dream trip to Italy, as well as some of our Italian run favorites – Episode #070: Cooking pasta with Nonna, Episode #057: Tuscany’s Chianti region with Arianna Cini and Episode #017: Secrets of Rome with Erica Firpo and

 - How to plan a trip to Italy – our article that takes you step by step through trip planning so you can avoid our mistakes